The rocket transported the final batch of satellites created to enhance weather prediction.

 The cores decelerated as they approached the surface, eventually touching down in an upright position as planned at SpaceX's Landing Zones 1 and 2 in Cape Canaveral Space Force Station, resulting in two sonic booms.

-Viewers on X have praised the footage, with one person saying: “I'm beyond amazed.
+Viewers on X have praised the amazing footage, with one person saying: “I'm beyond amazed.
 It never gets old!”

 “As a lifelong sci-fi fan, this is really quite moving,” another wrote, adding: “Look what we humans can do!
-The awaits…”
+The universe awaits…”

 “I will forever be amazed at the engineering this requires,” wrote a third.